Thin film: Physical deposition

 Pulsed laser deposition systems work by an ablation process.
 Pulses of focused laser light vaporize the surface of the target material and convert it to plasma; this plasma usually reverts to a gas before it reaches the substrate.

+Thermal laser epitaxy uses focused light from a continuous-wave laser to thermally evaporate sources of material.
+By adjusting the power density of the laser beam, the evaporation of any solid, non-radioactive element is possible.
+The resulting atomic vapor is then deposited upon a substrate, which is also heated via a laser beam.
+The vast range of substrate and deposition temperatures allows of the epitaxial growth of various elements considered challenging by other thin film growth techniques.

-Cathodic arc deposition (arc-PVD) which is a kind of ion beam deposition where an electrical arc is created that literally blasts ions from the cathode.
+Cathodic arc deposition (arc-physical vapor deposition), which is a kind of ion beam deposition where an electrical arc is created that blasts ions from the cathode.
 The arc has an extremely high power density resulting in a high level of ionization (30–100%), multiply charged ions, neutral particles, clusters and macro-particles (droplets).
 If a reactive gas is introduced during the evaporation process, dissociation, ionization and excitation can occur during interaction with the ion flux and a compound film will be deposited.

 Electrohydrodynamic deposition (electrospray deposition) is a relatively new process of thin-film deposition.
 The liquid to be deposited, either in the form of nanoparticle solution or simply a solution, is fed to a small capillary nozzle (usually metallic) which is connected to a high voltage.
 The substrate on which the film has to be deposited is connected to ground.
 Through the influence of electric field, the liquid coming out of the nozzle takes a conical shape (Taylor cone) and at the apex of the cone a thin jet emanates which disintegrates into very fine and small positively charged droplets under the influence of Rayleigh charge limit.
 The droplets keep getting smaller and smaller and ultimately get deposited on the substrate as a uniform thin layer.